leesingong123/eraser/testfile1.md

 This is Test File 1

-Below are two sets of bulleted lists
+Below are two sets of bulleted lists:

 - Test 1
 - Test 2